benory/Renaissance-mapping-website/documenation/documentation.markdown

 ## Data overview

-Mapping the Musical Renaissance draws on <span id="document-count"></span> primary documents and <span id="bibliography-count"></span> secondary sources to present information about the movements of <span id="event-count"></span> <span id="composer-count"></span> composers, <span id="musician-count"></span> performing musicians, and <span id="nonmusician-count"></span> other prominent figures, including visual artists and political leaders.
+Mapping the Musical Renaissance draws on <span id="document-count"></span> primary documents and <span id="bibliography-count"></span> secondary sources to present information about the movements of </span> composers, <span id="musician-count"></span> performing musicians, and <span id="nonmusician-count"></span> other prominent figures, including visual artists and political leaders--a total of <span id="event-count"></span> <span id="composer-count"> events.
 The following list of composers gives a sense of coverage to date:

 <div class="targets-grid">
     <div class="targets-column">